curry0622/Parallel-Matrix-Multiplication/src/seq/README.md

 **Sample execution:**

-The following commands will verify your code on [testcase 100.in](../testcases/100.in).
+The following command will verify your code on [testcase 100.in](../testcases/100.in).

 ```shell
 make verify t=100.in